Stock market today: Tesla, AT&T help drag Wall Street lower

 The Fed has intentionally been trying to cool the overall economy for more than a year in hopes of reining in high inflation.
 It does that by raising short-term interest rates.
 It’s an effective but blunt tool that slows the broad economy, raising the risk of a recession and hurting prices for investments.

-The housing market was one of the first in the economy to bend under the weight of much higher interest rates wrought by the Fed, as mortgage rates quickly climbed.

-Analysts were forecasting this would mark the sharpest drop in S&P 500 earnings per share since the pandemic was pounding the economy in 2020.

-In markets abroad, Asian stock indexes were mixed after Japan reported its trade deficit narrowed in March as exports rose more than expected.
+In markets abroad, Asian stock indexes were mixed after data showed Japan's trade deficit narrowed in March as exports rose more than expected.
 But exports to China fell, reflecting the slow pace of the recovery from pandemic disruptions.

 AP Business Writer Elaine Kurtenbach contributed.